 What are some popular jobs in Saudi Arabia?

 Saudi Arabia is well-known for providing a lot of work to oil engineers, however, surgeons and IT experts are also in high demand.

-Do you know any interesting or fun facts about Saudi Arabia?
+Do you know any fun facts about Saudi Arabia?
 Share them in the comments below!